 Geyser: Ryan Mapston, rodeo: One of the state’s most accomplished saddle bronc riders, from 2000-15 Mapston was consistently among the leaders in the Wrangler Million Dollar Tour standings.
 He finished second once and third twice in overall points.
 Despite having to compete against saddle bronc legend Dan Mortensen, he was the year-end champion in 1997 and ’98 on the Montana Pro Rodeo Circuit and was average champion three times.

 Gildford: Travis Stehman, cross country: Stehman excelled in many sports, but he was at his best at running.
 He led Kremlin-Gildford to three consecutive Class C state cross country crowns and helped the Kougars repeat the feat in track and field.
-Stehman was the individual state cross country and 3,200-meter champion from 1996-98, remains one of only four athletes to win three crowns and still holds the Class C mark of 14:55.0 set in 1998.
-Stehman’s prowess took him to the distance running capital of the world for track: the University of Oregon.
+A twin, Stehman was the individual state cross country and 3,200-meter champion from 1996-98, remains one of only four athletes to win three crowns and still holds the Class C mark of 14:55.0 set in 1998.
+Stehman’s prowess took him to the distance running capital of the world for track and cross country: the University of Oregon.
+After college, Stehman returned to the family farm, where he died at age 30 in 2011.

 Glasgow: Steve Reeves, bodybuilding: Born in Glasgow, Reeves had an illustrious bodybuilding career during which former Mr. Olympia Larry Scott described him as, “The best-looking, best-built man God has ever created.”
 Reeves was at various times Mr. America (1947), Mr. World (1948) and Mr. Universe ('48 & '50).
 His ripped physique earned him the lead role for the 1958 movie "Hercules."
 He later turned down the part that went to Clint Eastwood in "A Fistful of Dollars" and reportedly also rejected an overture to play James Bond in "Dr. No." Reeves was born just north of Glasgow and spent part of his youth in Helena before moving to Oakland, California.
 He died of cancer in 2000; his ashes were scattered on a cousin's ranch in the Big Snowy Mountains near Lewistown and the rest were buried in the Scobey cemetery next to his grave of his father, Lester.